 A press room to be used by the [number to be confirmed] journalists that ITU Expects to accredit.

-Exhibition space will be required at the Venue.
+Exhibition space may be required at the Venue.
 Main Exhibition halls should be permanent construction (not tents), and should be able to accommodate a minimum of 30,000 - 60,000 square meters of gross inside exhibition space, air-conditioned.
-This does not include space for conferences, meeting rooms, restaurants, registration, press facilities, storage, or organizer offices.
+This does not include space for conferences, meeting rooms, restaurants, registration, press facilities, storage, or organizer offices. [reason for change: according to new Res.
+11, exhibitions are no longer mandatory at ITU TELECOM events].

 Information and Communications Technology (ICT) infrastructure will be required to deliver the event.
 Such ICT infrastructure is critical to meet the expectations of Event participants in terms of wireless Local Area Network and Internet webcast.
 The Host Country shall provide free-of-charge to the ITU Secretariat, and in accordance with ITU’s technical ICT specifications (to be provided at a later date) and for the duration of the venue rental, the following equipment and services, including but not limited to: